-By this point in December, your liver may well be considering taking out a restraining order on the rest of you, it’s become acceptable to drink buck’s fizz for breakfast and around 78% of the liquid you consume appears to be mulled.
-And just around the corner is an annual excuse for bacchanalian (more on Bacchus later) levels of excess.
-As New Year’s Eve rears its head and with the thought of ‘Dry January’ just around the corner, we thought it was time to take a look at the history of alcohol and art, and the relationship between the two.
+There's a point in late December when your liver may well be considering taking out a restraining order on the rest of you, it's become acceptable to drink bucks fizz for breakfast, and around 78% of the liquid you consume appears to be mulled.
+And just around the corner is an annual excuse for bacchanalian levels of excess.
+As New Year's Eve rears its head and with a potential 'Dry January' just around the corner, we thought it was time to take a look at the history of alcohol and art, and the relationship between the two.

 Alcohol – and its effects on those who consume it – has fascinated generations of artists.
 From Diego Velázquez's The Feast of Bacchus, (a copy of which is on Art UK) where the deity is depicted offering wine as a gift to mankind, to William Hogarth's (in)famous Gin Lane, powerfully decrying the evils of spirit consumption, art has served as both a celebration and critique of the power of intoxication.

 We've taken a small selection of boozy works from Art UK.

 There are any number of depictions of Dionysus, the Greek god of wine, in art: Nicolas Poussin's A Bacchanalian Revel before a Term is a wonderful example, making debauchery look beautiful.
 In his Roman incarnation, Dionysus was known as Bacchus – hence the term 'bacchanalian' – and again, has been depicted in hundreds of paintings.